 I have always enjoyed drawing.
 Aren't we all given crayons as children?
 As long as we didn't draw on the walls, the world of art was limitless.
-I've made banners for my bands, posters and flyers for my bands' many gigs, and have a few blank-pages books filled with my doodles, simple and complicated.
-I love the way gel pen ink flows onto paper.
+I've made banners for my bands, posters and flyers for my bands' many gigs, and have a few blank-pages books filled with my doodles.
+I love the way gel pen ink flows onto smooth paper.
 It's so smooth and dense.
 I can color with 0.3mm and 1.0mm pen tips.
 And the myriad colors that gel pen companies manufacture, it just begs as a medium for drawing.

-I've always been fascinated by kaleidoscopes and anything graphical like fractals.
-The symmetry, detail and color seems almost life-like and organic.
+I've always been fascinated by kaleidoscopes and anything graphical like fractals and mandalas.
+The symmetry, detail and color seems life-like and organic.
 Objects growing out from a center mimics the Universe which is where we all live, where everything lives.
 Life starts from a center and grows outward into something where there once was nothing.
-It's very esoteric.
+It's very esoteric, sometimes existential.
 What I create in my art comes from within, from some center that manifests spontaneously.
 I am thankful for that spontaneity as it's what makes for infinte possibilities.
 All I have to do is let it flow (as we used to say when we were psychedelicized!).
-And of course there are always deviations from the norm and that's what makes the Universe so wonderfully diverse.
+Add deviations from the norm and we have a Universe so wonderfully diverse and full of possibility.

 I started a drawing book in 2018 and filled that book with over 50 drawings, at first, using magic markers on graph paper.
 Then I added gel pens to my arsenal.
 My artist and musician friend, Scott Swezy, an accomplished artist himself, suggested I expand from 7x10 and 8x11 pages to 11x14 pages.
 On this web page is the result of that expansion.
 At Scott's advice, before I add colored ink, I scan the drawing which is just outlines so that if I want to redo the coloring, for whatever reason, I can project the drawing onto a blank sheet to reproduce it.